Shrinking rates of horizontal gaps for generic translation surfaces: Verifying Proposition Assumption (3): exponential decay of correlations for far away pairs

-{\textbf{Claim}:} The sequence $c_j$ is non-increasing, has divergent sum and $\sum_{j:c_j>a_j}a_j<\infty$ and $\sum_{j:c_j\neq a_j}c_j<\infty$. \begin{proof}[Proof of Claim] The maximum of two non-increasing sequences is non-increasing and so $\max\{a_j, \frac 1 {j^2}\}$ is a non-increasing sequence (in $j$).
+\begin{theopargself} \begin{proof}[of Claim.]
+The maximum of two non-increasing sequences is non-increasing and so $\max\{a_j, \frac 1 {j^2}\}$ is a non-increasing sequence (in $j$).
 Similarly the minimum of two non-increasing sequences is non-increasing and so $c_j$ is non-increasing.

 If $\max\{a_j, \frac{1}{j^2}\} = \frac{1}{j^2}$, then $c_j = j^{-2} > a_j$.
 Otherwise $c_j = \min\{1/j, a_j\} \leq a_j.$

 If $c_j> a_j$ then $a_j<\frac 1 {j^2}$ and so clearly $\sum_{c_j>a_j}a_j<\sum \frac 1 {j^2}<\infty$.
 On the other hand, since $c_j>a_j$ is only possible when $c_j = j^{-2}$,